mymagic/magicbeans/README.md

 **You are good to go for posting to Facebook!**

-> .S.
+> P.S.
 One more thing, you gotta create event on eventbrite first, get to eventbrite to make the event live then only posting to facebook will work.

-**Google Calendar Set Up**
+#Google Calendar Set Up

 **Create the service account and its credentials**

 The service account will do the communication between the application and Google Calendar (through the v3 API).
-This account will at a later stage be used to impersonate the calendar user (in the same domain), so that all calendar updates appear to come from the calendar user, instead of the service account.

 1. Sign in to the account of which you want to share the Google Calendar.
 2. Visit the Google Developers Console